Displaying Markdown in SwiftUI: A Step-by-Step Tutorial

 Text("Regular [link](https://apple.com) with default color")

-Text("Styled [link](https://apple.com) with custom color [hyperlink](https://apple.com)")
+Text("Styled [link](https://apple.com) with a custom [hyperlink](https://apple.com) color")

 }